eficode-academy/git-katas/rebase-branch/README.md

 4. How does the log compare to the log on the master branch?
 5. Rebase your uppercase branch with the master (`git rebase master`)
 6. What did just happen?
 Draw it!
-7. Now checkout the master branch
+7. Now switch to the master branch
 8. Merge uppercase into master
 9. What does the log look like now?